alfworld/alfworld/README.md

 ## Prerequisites

 - Python 3.9+
-- PyTorch 1.2.0 (later versions might be ok)
-- Torchvision 0.4.0 (later versions might be ok)
-- AI2THOR 2.1.0

-See [requirements.txt](requirements.txt) for the prerequisites to run ALFWorld.
+See [requirements.txt](requirements.txt) for the prerequisites to run ALFWorld text-only version.
+See [requirements-vis.txt](requirements.txt) for the prerequisites to run ALFWorld with both text and visual modalities.
-See [requirements-full.txt](requirements-full.txt) for the prerequisites to run experiments.
+See [requirements-full.txt](requirements-full.txt) for the full prerequisites to run experiments.

 ## Hardware